Case Study: Context Interactions & Physics Faculty's Professional Development: Sphinx Discussion

 \subsubsection{Interview 1}

-During the initial phase of the study, Sphinx has conflicting ideas about the best way to teach.
+During the initial phase of the study, Sphinx feels that he has conflicting ideas about the best way to teach.
 Nevertheless he discusses exploring activities and practices in order to figure out what might work in his environment.
-He is strongly influenced by members of his social sphere during this exploratory phase.
+His growth in his social domain is strongly nurtured by his institution and department colleagues.

-In interview 1, we notice that Sphinx holds some ideas that knowledge of physics is constructed partially through transmission from instructor to the students and emphasizes the need for lecturing: \begin{quote} \textit{``I'm still a little bit in the camp where I think there should be a little bit of lecturing.
-I don't think it has no place in the classroom.''} \end{quote} However, his discussion of his teaching practices reveals that his practices are largely student-centered, which is in contrast with his idea about knowledge transmission.
-In his student-centered approach, he takes formal and informal feedback from students to better understand them and refine his teaching accordingly: \begin{quote} \textit{``I wanna be fluid, I wanna respond to them.
+In his personal domain, Sphinx strives to continuously improve his teaching.
+During this exploratory phase, he reflects on what he can do to improve and align with his current understanding of best practices from the physics education research community.
+He describes his perception of how knowledge of physics is constructed as partially through transmission from the instructor to the students and he emphasizes the need for brief lecturing: \begin{quote} \textit{``I'm still a little bit in the camp where I think there should be a little bit of lecturing.
+I don't think it has no place in the classroom.''} \end{quote} Sphinx seems to believe this approach to teaching contradicts what the physics research community promotes as best practices.
+However, his discussion of his teaching practices reveals that his practices are largely what the community would describe as student-centered.
+For example, he uses formal and informal feedback from students to better understand them and refine his teaching accordingly: \begin{quote} \textit{``I wanna be fluid, I wanna respond to them.
 I'll even ask them for feedback at certain points, after exams and whatnot.
-I've looked at their surveys and what it is they want.''} \end{quote} His student-centered teaching techniques also come from his experiences as a teaching assistant in graduate school.
-In particular, Sphinx explains that the biggest takeaways from his graduate school teaching experience are reflected in his grading and his relationship with his students.
-In terms of grading, he learned to implement frequent low risk assessments instead of a few high risk assessments.
-In terms of student-instructor interactions, he tries \begin{quote} \textit{“just to be compassionate, not take it personally if a student is upset with you."} \end{quote} These instructional approaches to teaching shape his student-centered classroom.
+I've looked at their surveys and what it is they want.''} \end{quote} Sphinx's current openness to adapt his teaching, which we refer to as an adaptive mindset in his personal domain, stems back to an experience in his graduate studies, where he was exposed to ways to negotiate classroom practices to implement best practices.
+In particular, he was exposed to ideas around active learning during a workshop as a teaching assistant in graduate school.
+Sphinx explains that the biggest takeaways from this workshop were reflected in his current grading in his classes.
+He now implements frequent low risk assessments instead of a few high risk assessments.

+Concurrently, Sphinx enlarges his collaborative ways of working in his social domain.
+His approach and thinking about teaching evolves as he interacts with colleagues outside the department about ways to improve his pedagogy, where he seems to seek out interactions that help develop his teaching.
+For example, he participates in a campus wide reading group where he meets regularly with other faculty members from campus to discuss common readings about best teaching practices.